The Castle School Curriculum

 In Years 10/11, students can opt to study either GCSE Music or BTEC Music if they wish, and these two routes provide an opportunity for students to chose the most appropriate course for their musical interests and talents.

-In the Sixth Form, we continue to offer two different routes – via an A-level in Music, and a BTEC (Level 3) in Music Technology.
+In the Sixth Form, we continue to offer two different routes – via an A-level in Music, and a Level 3 Access to Music (Rock School)

 In addition to these formal courses, there are a wide range of options for instrumental tuition with our team of peripatetic tutors, with most instrumental areas available.
 (For detailed information on what’s available each term, please contact Mrs Heidi Hodkinson in our Music Dept).
 There is also a wide range of extra-curricular opportunities running each week for students – these include orchestra, choirs, jazz bands, Irish folk group, and many others.
 Castle School also has a long history of developing steel bands which regularly perform locally and tour internationally, and there are weekly rehearsals for these also.
 The Dept facilities were upgraded in 2012, to include a state-of-the art recording studio and more soundproofed practise rooms, and these are available for use by the many students who want to develop individual skills, or by the growing number of bands within school.